Exploring Isle Royale

 From Rock Harbor and Windigo visitors centers, rangers lead hikes and give programs on natural and cultural history; check for times when you arrive.

-Volunteers pay a $450 tax-deductible contribution.
-All food is supplied, but volunteers pay their own way to the island.
+Volunteers pay a $450 tax-deductible contribution and for their own transportation to the island.

 In 2008, she wrote about Isle Royale's moose-wolf study in the darker "Winter Study."